All Registered Voters In Nebraska Have Certain Rights.

 - State law provides that all polling places must meet strict accessibility standards.

 - If you find it difficult or are unable to vote at your assigned polling place on Election Day, you may choose to vote at a more convenient time and location, such as:

-- voting early in person at the county election office , or
+- voting early in person at the county election office,

-- applying to have ballots sent to your home, your hospital room, assisted living residence or long-term care address, or
+- applying to have a ballot sent to your home, your hospital room, assisted living residence or long-term care address, or

-- by having an agent apply for your ballots and deliver them to you at your home, hospital or long-term care facility.
+- by having an agent apply for your ballot and deliver it to you at your home, hospital or long-term care facility.

 - If you are in need of assistance in reading or marking your ballot, you may request assistance from election officials, or you may choose a friend to help you vote.